 Alternative LSS-V-1 does not include any remedial activities or ICs and would not achieve RAOs in a reasonable timeframe.
 Therefore, LSS-V-1 would not be protective of human health and the environment.
-LSS-V-2 is protective of human health as this alternative implements ICs to eliminate exposure to human receptors, and to manage any residual impacts.
+LSS-V-2 is protective of human health as it implements ICs to eliminate exposure to human receptors and to manage any residual impacts.
+While not needed for achieving the RAO, LSS-V-2 also includes additional protective measures (such as gravel cover enhancement to maintain a minimum thickness of 3 inches over impacted soils).
 LSS-V-3 involves removal of 1530 CY of soil from the Warehouse and Laydown area, in addition to implementing ICs.
 No ecological risks were identified for the LIA.